A Swimmer’s Review of the TYR Tracer Racing Goggles

 • The lenses are made of a heavy-duty and long-lasting polycarbonate.

-• Like just about every other pair of swim goggles worth their chlorine, they come with the usual anti-fog coating on the inside of the lens.
+• Like just about every other pair of quality swim goggles, they come with the usual anti-fog coating on the inside of the lens.

 • Hypoallergenic, rubber gaskets help “suck” the goggles to your fix for a leak-proof fit.